aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 - All node classes ultimately derive from the [Node](https://apireference.aspose.com/words/java/com.aspose.words/node) class, which is the base class in the Aspose.Words Document Object Model.
 - Nodes that can contain other nodes, for example, **Section** or **Paragraph**, derive from the [CompositeNode](https://apireference.aspose.com/words/java/com.aspose.words/compositenode) class, which in turn derives from the **Node** class.

-The diagram provided below shows inheritance between node classes of the Aspose.Words Document Object Model (DOM).
+The diagram provided below demonstrates inheritance between node classes of the Aspose.Words Document Object Model (DOM).
 The names of abstract classes are in Italics.

 <img src="aspose-words-dom.png" alt="aspose-words-dom" style="width:700px"/>